Dvergar/last-square/README.md

 - [x] Change awful sounds
 - [ ] Deterministic energy regen
 - [ ] More visual feedback on the pointer
+- [ ] Move most of the server to haxe

 PS : Be careful, that's some unsexy jam code.